gpark1005/mac-address-tool/README.md

 Before completing the steps below make sure you have followed the instructions under **Obtaining an API key**

-1. (Optional) To avoid having to constantly enter your API key for each request, it is convenient to set it as an environment variable: `export mlkey=<Your API key>`
+1. (Optional) Store the following alias in your `~/bash_aliases` file to avoid having to run the full `docker run...` command for each request: `alias mlu='docker run --rm mac-address-tool -k=$mlkey'`

-2. (Optional) Store the following alias in your `~/bash_aliases` file to avoid having to run the full `docker run...` command for each request: `alias mlu='docker run --rm mac-address-tool -k=$mlkey'`
+2. (Optional) To avoid having to constantly enter your API key for each request, it is convenient to set it as an environment variable: `export mlkey=<Your API key>`

 3. Clone the repo and `cd` into the cloned directory

 4. Build the docker image: `docker build -t mac-address-tool .`

-> Note: If you close the terminal at any point, you will need to perform step 1 again to reset the variable.
+> Note: If you close the terminal at any point, you will need to perform step 2 again to reset the variable.

 ## Usage